FluidTrust/Palladio-Bench-Product-AttackerPropagation/README.md

     * Navigate in the src folder to *edu.kit.ipd.sdq.kamp4attack.tests.casestudies* and *edu.kit.ipd.sdq.kamp4attack.tests.casestudies.travelplanner*.
     * By opening the context menu (right click usually) and "Run as" Junit-**Plugin**-Test
     * It is important to execute the tests as Plugin Tests since otherwise the dependencies can't be solved
-    * For Windows and Mac-User they can run the test by executing `mvn clean verify` in *source/Palladio-Addons-ContextConfidentiality-Analysis/*

 ## Model Descripton
 * Target Breach